-Having high cholesterol levels often does not cause any symptoms.
-Undergoing a blood screening test is the only way to check for the condition.
-This test measures total cholesterol and triglycerides.
+High cholesterol levels often cause no symptoms, and undergoing a blood screening test is typically the only way to check for the condition.
+This test measures total cholesterol and triglyceride levels.

-Cholesterol is an essential substance for the body.
+Cholesterol is an essential substance that the body uses for digestion, hormone production, and vitamin D generation.
 However, at high levels, it can be a risk factor for heart attack and other heart-related conditions.

-Undergoing routine blood tests can help a person determine if their cholesterol levels are within a healthy range.
-To lower high cholesterol levels, a doctor may suggest making lifestyle changes or taking medications.
+Undergoing routine blood tests can help a person determine whether their cholesterol levels are within a healthy range.
+If a person would benefit from lowering their cholesterol levels, a doctor might suggest making lifestyle changes or taking medications.

-A lipid panel is a blood test that shows whether or not a person has high cholesterol levels.
-A doctor will administer this test.
+A lipid panel is a blood test that a doctor administers to measure a person’s cholesterol levels.

 There are two types of cholesterol: low-density lipoprotein (LDL), or “bad,” cholesterol and high-density lipoprotein (HDL), or “good,” cholesterol.